 Strategic Plan Taking Shape

-In leading the annual Board retreat in December, top-level goals and objectives for the college from now until 2017 were debated, prioritized and built for impact.
-Goal 1: Care transitions and reform of the health care delivery system continue at full gallup.
+In leading the annual Board retreat late last year, top-level goals and objectives for the college from now until 2017 were debated, prioritized and built for impact.
+Goal 1 focused on care transitions and improvement as the reform of the health care delivery system continues in full gallop.
 Goal 2 received particular attention with the formation of the Membership Engagement Task Force, the Membership Bylaws Task Force and the Residency Visit Task Force.
-Your fellow member leaders of these groups, their Board of Director Liaisons, and assigned top level staff are poised for success in member engagement and satisfaction.
+Your fellow member leaders of these groups, their Board of Director Liaisons, and assigned top-level staff are poised for success in member engagement and satisfaction.
 Here’s an overview of the Strategic Plan: